robert5313/Api_nodejs/CONTRIBUTING.md

 6. Test your changes thoroughly.
 7. Commit your changes with descriptive commit messages.
 8. Push your changes to your forked repository.
-9. Submit a pull request to the `main` branch of the original repository.
+9. Submit a pull request to the `node` branch of the original repository.

 ## Submitting Issues
 If you encounter any issues with the Api_nodejs project or have suggestions for improvements, please follow these steps to submit an issue: